numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 Right now, most numerical code in Python uses syntax like ``numpy.dot(a, b)`` or ``a.dot(b)`` to perform matrix multiplication.
-So why isn't a function good enough?
+This obviously works, so what's the problem?

-Matrix multiplication is similar to ordinary arithmetic operations like addition and multiplication on scalars in two ways: (a) it is used very heavily in numerical programs -- often multiple times per line of code -- and (b) it has an ancient and universally adopted tradition of being written using infix syntax.
-This is because, for typical formulas, this notation is dramatically more readable than any function syntax.
-An example demonstrates this.
+Matrix multiplication shares two features with ordinary arithmetic operations like addition and multiplication on numbers: (a) it is used very heavily in numerical programs -- often multiple times per line of code -- and (b) it has an ancient and universally adopted tradition of being written using infix syntax.
+This is because, for typical formulas, this notation is dramatically more readable than any function call syntax.
+Here's an example to demonstrate:

 One of the most useful tools for testing a statistical hypothesis is the linear hypothesis test for OLS regression models.
-It doesn't really matter what all those words I just said mean; if we find ourselves having to implement this, what we do is look up some textbook or paper on it, and encounter many mathematical formulas that look like:
+It doesn't really matter what all those words I just said mean; if we find ourselves having to implement this thing, what we'll do is look up some textbook or paper on it, and encounter many mathematical formulas that look like:

 .. math::

     S = (H \beta - r)^T (H V H^T)^{-1} (H \beta - r)

-Here the various variables are all vectors or matrices (details for the curious: [#lht]).
+Here the various variables are all vectors or matrices (details for the curious: [#lht]_).

 Now we need to write code to perform this calculation.
 In current numpy, matrix multiplication can be performed using either the